Nibbles Credit Card Review by CardRatings

 reg_apr,reg_apr_type

-The main thing to consider is – do you have a pet that is eligible for the free pet insurance, and do you spend enough on your pet that the credit card is going to be worth it?
+The main thing to consider is – do you have a pet that is eligible for the complimentary pet insurance, and do you spend enough on your pet that the credit card is going to be worth it?

 We all have a lot going on in our lives.
 You may prefer a credit card that gives you a lot of cash back on dining, grocery shopping, gas or streaming services.
 You may have pets but feel that you don’t need health insurance for them.
 Or maybe you rarely get cat and dog toys, and the amount of money you spend on pet food isn’t really setting you back.

-Also, your free pet insurance is for one pet.
+Also, your complimentary pet insurance is for one pet.
 If you have two or three pets and want to cover them, too, you would have to pay Nibbles for the extra coverage (the cost varies depending on the pet), and if you want a preventive pet insurance wellness plan, so your pet insurance isn’t simply covering accidents and injuries, but also expenses like checkups and flea medication for your pet, you’d spend more – an average of $276 a year.
 If you want to cover exam visits and medicine, your costs go up even more.

 Finally, this is pretty standard, but depending on the state you live in, your pet may not be eligible for the insurance right away.
 Typically, you may have to wait for a period of time before the coverage kicks in for something like an injury or a disease.
 Generally, you’ll have to wait three days before it covers an injury, two weeks for an illness and 180 days for a cruciate ligament event (that’s generally a knee injury for a dog).